thopay/portfolioV4/src/pages/blog/ftv_big_o.md

 # Big-O

+---
+The following is from my original COM S 228 lecture notes.
+These are included to give a basic idea of what Big-O is used for.

 - We need a notion of algorithm efficiency
 - Big-O checks worst-case performance counted in atomic computer instructions/steps
-- It is a function of how many data items we processed (number of elements in an array of size n)
+- It is a function of how many data items we processed (number of elements in an array of size $n$)
-- When we say Big-O of an algorithm is O(n), this means we did ~1000 computer steps to process 1000 elements
+- When we say Big-O of an algorithm is $O(n)$, this means we did $~1000$ computer steps to process $1000$ elements
-- When we say Big-O is O(n^2), the computer MUST go through ~1,000,000 steps to process 1000 elements
+- When we say Big-O is $O(n^2)$, the computer MUST go through $~1,000,000$ steps to process $1000$ elements

 **Very basic approach of how to compute Big-O**

 1. Find worst-case scenario that requires the algorithm to perform the most work in number of steps
-2. We count the steps, assuming our input is an array of size n elements (this is labeled T(n) - the actual abstract number of steps)
+2. We count the steps, assuming our input is an array of size $n$ elements (this is labeled $T(n)$ - the actual abstract number of steps)
-3. O(n) is produced by taking T(n) and removing all constants and non-significant terms (only the first and most significant term matters)
+3. $O(n)$ is produced by taking $T(n)$ and removing all constants and non-significant terms (only the first and most significant term matters)

+---

 <br />